learnlatex/learnlatex.github.io/it/lesson-10.md

 ---
 layout: "lesson"
 lang: "it"
-title: "Mathematics"
+title: "Matematica"
 description: "This lesson presents LaTeX's math mode and how you can type inline and display formulas, the extensions provided by the amsmath package, and how to change fonts in math."
-toc-anchor-text: "Mathematics"
+toc-anchor-text: "Matematica"
-toc-description: "Math mode and mathematical notation."
+toc-description: "Modo matematico e notazione matematica."
 ---

-# Mathematics
+# Matematica

 <span
   class="summary">This lesson presents LaTeX's math mode and how you can type inline and display formulas, the extensions provided by the `amsmath` package, and how to change fonts in math.</span>